Top 5 This Week

 Armagh: The Ecclesiastical Capital

 Armagh (15,000 residents) is Northern Ireland’s ecclesiastical capital — the seat of both the Church of Ireland Archbishop of Armagh and the Roman Catholic Archbishop of Armagh (Ireland’s two primates have their cathedrals in the same small city, both called St Patrick’s Cathedral).
-The two cathedrals face each other across the city’s two hills in a physical arrangement unique to any city in the British Isles.
-The Armagh Planetarium and Observatory, the Palace Demesne (the former Archbishop’s palace), and the Georgian architecture of the Mall (one of Ireland’s finest Georgian promenades, with its cricket ground) give Armagh a cultural richness disproportionate to its size.
+The two cathedrals face each other across the city’s two hills, an arrangement found in no other city in the British Isles.
+The Armagh Planetarium and Observatory, the Palace Demesne (the former Archbishop’s palace), and the Georgian architecture of the Mall (one of Ireland’s best-preserved Georgian promenades, complete with its own cricket ground) give Armagh a cultural depth well beyond what its size would suggest.

 Enniskillen and County Fermanagh